ziadasr/npm-ai-auditor/README.md

   • Transparency: no publisher (×1.18), no repo (×1.25), no description (×1.12)

-  CVE severity scoring is handled separately in the audit route
+  CVE severity scoring is handled separately in the audit route you can freely change the factors or the calculation way to match you from metadataAnalyzer.js

 🔐 KNOWN VULNERABILITIES (CVEs) ──────────────────────────────────────────────────────────────────────